Q1. Why does my player not show in the drop-down list on the scorecard but shows in the list of players?

 Cricket Statz requires you to enter a FOW entry for the retired batsman for their partnership to be calculated correctly.
 For example, if your opening batsmen retires hurt at score 30 then add a FOW entry for that retiring batsman at score 30 and the wicket at which they retired (in this case, it was a 1st wicket partnership).
 The system's scorecard entry allows for multiple FOW entries for the same wicket.

 Q17.
-I am running on the old v11 software.
+I am running on the old PC-based software.
 Can you help migrate our stats to the online system?

-Yes, we can do a one-time migration of any version of the old software to our online system.
-Simply email your .CSD database file to firstname.lastname@example.org and ask for it to be migrated online.
+Yes, we can do a database migration of any version of the old software to our online system.
+Simply email your .CSD database file to email@example.com and ask for it to be migrated online.
 We can also migrate and join multiple database files - just be sure that the player, club, team, grade and ground names are identical between the databases so that duplicate records are not created.
-You need to use the online system exclusively after migrating since we only offer this service upon setting up your database.
-Note that subscription fees apply and you will be asked to purchase a subscription to the online service before your database is migrated.
+Subscription fees apply and you will be asked to purchase a subscription to the online service before your database is migrated.

 Q18.
 How does the MVP points system work?